NickBenthem/NickBenthem.github.io/_posts/2023/2023-08-16-what-actually-happens-when-you-run-copy-in-postgres.markdown

 # Conclusion

-As we can see, Postgres COPY works by emitting many messages to `libpq` to transmit data from a `FILE` via continuously flushing a buffer.
-Once all messages have been received successfully, Postgres will emit a special message letting `libpq` know that the copy is complete.
+As we can see, Postgres `COPY` works by emitting many messages to `libpq` to transmit data from a `FILE` via continuously flushing a buffer.
+Once all messages have been received successfully, Postgres will emit a special message letting `libpq` know that the `COPY` is complete.

 I plan on doing another post on how systems like `psycopg` handle the IO buffer.
-There are ways in python to utilize the `COPY FROM` command and feed the STDIN as a python `StringIO` buffer.
+There are ways in python to utilize the `COPY` command and feed the STDIN as a python `StringIO` buffer.
 I'd like to dig more into how a C `FILE` reference is created on the server to utilize the above code.
 I plan to also do more more digging on the `libpq` side of this operation, including how the data is written to the WAL and processed.
 My current theory is that `libpq` will have special code to handle the buffered input, but I'm not sure right now.

 Thanks for reading - let me know if this was helpful or if I missed anything :smiley:.